aosabook/500lines/event-driven-web-server/writeup.md

 	   (started :reader started :initform (get-universal-time))
 	   (bi-stream :reader bi-stream :initarg :bi-stream)))

-It's just a series of storage slots to track buffering state from the incoming socket; nothing interesting whatsoever, unless you're new to Common Lisp.
-If you _are_ just joining us from mainstream OO languages, you might notice the odd fact that these CLOS (Common Lisp Object System) `class` declarations only involve slots and related getters/setters, or `reader`s/`accessor`s in CL terms, and initial-value-related options (`:initform` specifies a default value, while `:initarg` specifies a hook for the caller of `make-instance` to provide a default value).
-This is because the Lisp object system is based on generic functions.
-We already briefly saw what a `method` looks like back when we discussed `process-ready`, and now that we've seen a `class`, it's worth taking a detour.
+It's just a series of storage slots to track buffering state from the incoming socket.
+If you're just joining us from mainstream OO languages, you might notice the fact that this CLOS (Common Lisp Object System) `class` declaration only involves slots and related getters/setters (`reader`s/`accessor`s), and initial-value-related options (`:initform` specifies a default value, while `:initarg` specifies a hook for the caller of `make-instance` to provide a default value).
+This is because, as I've noted before, the Lisp object system is based on generic functions.
+And now that we've seen a `class`, it's worth taking a detour.

 ## A Brief Detour through CLOS

-Basically, you need to think "Methods specialize on classes" rather than "classes have methods".
-That should get you most of the way to understanding.
+Remember: "methods specialize on classes", not "classes have methods".

 From a theoretical perspective, the class-focused approach and the function-focused approach can be seen as perpendicular approaches to the same problem.
 Namely